NixOS/foundation/Sponsorship.md

     1. The Sponsor Chair will submit sponsorship proposals to the Selection Committee via email, composed of the event organizers and the Foundation Board.

-    2. Selection Committee members shall be notified at least 2 weeks prior to the event and provided with at least 1 week to submit objections to the Foundation Board via email.
+    2. Selection Committee members shall be notified at least 2 weeks prior to the event and provided with at least 1 week to submit objections to committee members in written form.

     3. Objections should be specific to the sponsor and cite relevant reasons why the sponsorship would impede the NixOS mission.
     If at least two (2) objections are received, the sponsor will be subjected to a general vote by the Selection Committee.